Reach for the sky - goal setting

 Don’t just think about the long term goal, as sometimes this is just that bit too far away and we get bored trying to reach it.
 Add in some interim goals - so your long term goal could be to tone and strengthen your arms, with a loss of x cm around the upper arm within the next 6 months.
 Your shorter term goals could then be ‘do 15 bicep curls with x kg dumbbells’ and then ‘fit comfortably into my old work shirt’ for example.
 If we reach little goals on the way, it’s much more motivating!

-Above all think about being specific with your goal (I want to lose 1st), make it achievable and measurable and not just a number plucked from thin air, and make it timely (I want to lose 1st by 31 July)
+Above all think about being specific with your goal, make it achievable and measurable and not just a number plucked from thin air, and make it timely.

 Once you've set your goals, now is time to share them with your family/friends.
 I'm not saying shout it to the whole world - just pick the person or couple of people that are in your daily life that you think will support you on your journey, or indeed join you!
 Three good reasons why it's good to share: Accountability: if you know someone is going to ask how you're getting on, you're more likely to stick with it as you don't want to let them down and say you sacked your exercise class off last night for example.
 Motivation: when you're feeling low or can't be bothered they will be there to help encourage you to carry on.
 Praise: when you reach milestones in your goal journey, they'll be there to give you a high five and words of congratulations.
 This bit of praise is really important for your self-belief.